 The Allocation Response frame is already in the category of CDMG Action frame, which is used only for CDMG STAs (11aj).
 To further avoid potential conflicts and confusion, change the name of this frame to “CDMG Allocation Response frame”.
 In this way, people will all know “CDMG Allocation Response frame” is just used for CDMG STAs.

 Proposed resolution: Revised

-Change all the “Allocation Response frame” to “CDMG Allocation Response frame” throughout the 11aj D5.0 spec .
+Change all the “Allocation Response frame” to “CDMG Allocation Response frame” throughout the draft.

 Technical comments: